Rainforest loop walk is a 1.6km, grade 3 hike located in the Budderoo National Park, New South Wales. The hike should take around 45 mins to complete.

 Getting there

-The Rainforest loop walk starts from the Minnamurra Rainforest Centre, which is located in the foothills of the Jamberoo Valley, west of Kiama on the NSW Coast.
+The Rainforest loop walk starts from the Minnamurra Rainforest Centre, which is in the foothills of the Jamberoo Valley, west of Kiama on the NSW Coast.
 To get there from Jamberoo drive west on Jamberoo Road and turn left onto Jamberoo Mountain Road.
 Take the first right onto Minnamurra Falls Road and you'll find Minnamurra Rainforest Centre located 3km along to the end of the road.
 Parking Car and bus parking is available at Minnamurra Rainforest Centre, including designated disabled spots.
 Note: Coach Bookings are essential prior to arrival.

 About the region